natalieh235/flying_adversarial_patch/README.md

 ## Installation
 ### Clone the repository
-To clone the repository including the code from the pulp-frontnet module, use this command:
+To clone the repository including the code from the PULP-Frontnet module, use this command:
 ```bash
 # via ssh
 $ git clone --recurse-submodules git@github.com:phanfeld/flying_adversarial_patch.git